Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 550 Ti should be a little bit faster than the Radeon HD 7790 overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 550 Ti should be just a bit faster than the Radeon HD 7790 overall. (explain)

-Texel RateThe Radeon HD 7790 is quite a bit (about 94%) better at anisotropic filtering than the GeForce GTX 550 Ti. (explain)
+Texel RateThe Radeon HD 7790 will be quite a bit (more or less 94%) more effective at texture filtering than the GeForce GTX 550 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison